gillian-modlists/gillian-modlists.github.io/docs/kingdom-hearts-hd-1.5-+-2.5-remix.md

 An easy-to-use savefile editor incase you need one.
 Follow the link in [links](#links) to find it.

 ## Essentials { data-search-exclude }
+!!! note "Anisotropic Filtering"
+    The game uses 4x Anisotropic by default without any way to toggle it.
+If you don't like that, you can increase it to 8x/16x via Nvidia Control Panel or AMD Adrenalin.

 ### Kingdom Hearts Re:Fined { data-search-exclude }
 This mod aims to fix problems, crashes, and bugs that are present within the PC Ports of all legacy-class Kingdom Hearts games, aswell as introduce quality-of-life features to the games.
 Follow the link in [links](#links) to find it.
 Install the v4.00 version additionaly with OpenKH.
 ### Copyright Screen Skip { data-search-exclude }